dechamps/FlexASIO/CONFIGURATION.md

 [BACKENDS][BACKENDS].
 Note that the default device for the default backend behaves like this by default.

+The WASAPI backend provides extra "mirror" devices whose names end with `[Loopback]`.
+These virtual devices can be used to record whatever audio is being played through the corresponding output device.
+For more information, see the [WASAPI backend documentation][WASAPI].

 If the specified name doesn't match any device under the selected backend, FlexASIO will fail to initialize.